 With the patient's permission, Mayo Clinic researchers also could use the data for patient research.
 Use of patient data has helped save lives, advanced treatment and quality of care, provided insights to prevent illness, and helped to educate patients and future care providers.

-Mayo Clinic researchers have conducted tens of thousands of studies using data from more than 6 million patients who have been treated at Mayo Clinic, in Rochester, Minn., since 1907.
+Mayo Clinic researchers have conducted tens of thousands of studies using data from more than 10 million patients who have been treated at Mayo Clinic in Rochester, Minnesota, since 1907.
 Mayo Clinic staff conducts research as a means to evaluate quality and improve patient care.
 This effort is shaped by Mayo's guiding principle, originally stated by Dr. William J. Mayo, "The best interest of the patient is the only interest to be considered."

 For Mayo Clinic, the foundation of patient confidentiality is trust.
 Mayo Clinic patients trust that Mayo Clinic will "do the right thing."
 When it comes to keeping patients' trust regarding patient data, Mayo spends millions of dollars each year to comply with and exceed government requirements.

 Every Mayo Clinic patient is given a letter asking permission to use his or her medical records for research purposes.
 More than 95 percent of patients consent.
 This demonstrates an appreciation for the value of research and confidence in Mayo's medical record security and confidentiality practices.

 - Integrity, which focuses on the conduct and ethics of the institution and its staff

 - Privacy, which focuses on patient rights and the use and disclosure of confidential information